googleapis/google-cloud-php/src/Trace/README.md

 ### Sampling Rate

 By default we attempt to trace all requests.
-This is not idea as a little bit of latency and require more memory for requests that are traced.
+This is not ideal as a little bit of latency and require more memory for requests that are traced.
 To trace a sampling of requests, configure a sampler.